MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/n1Grcfc.png" height="100%" width="100%"/>
 </p>

-In the previous step, I confirmed that I was in the `Farm` directory by using the `pwd` command.
-To list the contents of the directory I was currently in, I used the `ls` command and confirmed that the `Farm` directory contained two folders: `Coop` and `Stable`.
+After confirming that I was in the `Farm` directory, I used `ls` to list its contents.
+The directory contained two subdirectories: `Coop` and `Stable`.

 <br />
 <br />